peterhalpin/robustDIF/README.md

     ## $p.val
     ## [1] 0.0008621 0.8507924 0.9704938 0.5659824 0.5444002

-Or test both item parameters together using a Wald test on two degrees of freedom
+Alternatively, the user can test both item parameters together using a Wald test on two degrees of freedom, which tends to have slightly better statistical power (true positive rate) than the flagging procedure or one-parameter tests:

 ``` r
 # Wald test of item intercepts